-While the abbey’s remote location adds to its mystique, it’s easily visited as part of a trip to Normandy or while enjoying the beach resorts of France’s Brittany region.
+The abbey’s remote location certainly adds to its mystique, but it’s easily visited as part of a trip to Normandy or while enjoying the beach resorts of France’s Brittany region.

 How to Get to Mont Saint Michel from Paris by Train

-From Paris’ Gare Montparnasse, take the TGV train (Train A Grand Vitesse) to Rennes.
-Once you arrive at the Rennes train station, follow signs that say, “Exit North” and “Bus Station” to catch a Keolis bus to Mont Saint Michel.
-The one-way bus ticket costs 15€ and buses run up to four times a day.
-Reservations are not needed, you can purchase your ticket on the bus from the driver, at the bus station or when you purchase your train ticket.
+- Buy a Bus Ticket – Tickets cost EUR 15 (one-way) and buses run up to four times a day.
+Reservations are not needed.
+You can purchase your ticket on the bus from the driver, at the bus station, or when you purchase your train ticket.
 You can check the bus timetables here.

-This leaves you with a quarter mile walk remaining to reach the island (this walk is one of the best spots for photo ops!).
+This leaves you with a quarter-mile walk remaining to reach the island (this walk is one of the best spots for photo ops!).
 Shuttles operate every day from 7:30 AM to midnight.

 How to Get to Mont Saint Michel by Car

 In order to preserve the maritime beauty of the site, this parking lot is located 1.5 miles away from the island.
-Parking fees vary by season, from 9.10€ in low season to 14.20€ in high season.
+Parking fees vary by season, from EUR 9.10 in the low season to EUR 14.20 in the high season.